nolanmccleary/SLAM/README.md

 ## Structure

 This document is intended to provide a semi-comprehensive overview of the main concepts behind the SLAM algorithm itself as well as a few of its key implementations.
-The main page will stick to strictly verbal and visual explanations of the concepts below but when appropriate will link to sub-pages that go into more detail on the underlying math behind them for those who are interested.
-The [Appendix](#Appendix) at the bottom of this document will contain more comprehensive documentation for the hypermasochistic.
+The main page will stick to strictly verbal and visual explanations of the concepts below but when appropriate will link to [sub-pages](#Sub-Pages) that go into more detail on the underlying math behind them for those who are interested.
+The [appendix](#Appendix) at the bottom of this document will contain more comprehensive documentation for the hypermasochistic.

 ## Part 0 - The Core Algorithm